bitpay/bitcore-node/README.md

 ## Building

 There are two main parts of the build, compiling Bitcoin Core and the Node.js bindings.
-You can run both by using `npm install` and `npm run debug_install`.
+You can run both by using `npm install` and set environment variable, $BITCOINDJS_ENV to 'test' or 'debug'.
+Both 'test' and 'debug' build libbitcoind with debug symbols whereas 'test' adds wallet capability so that regtest can be used.

 ### Node.js Bindings